-Emblation have received the ‘Innovative Collaboration’ award at the 17th annual Life Sciences awards.
+Emblation has received the ‘Innovative Collaboration’ award at the 17th annual Life Sciences awards.
 Co founders, Gary Beale and Eamon McErlean, were presented with this award at the 2017 annual awards dinner on Thursday 2nd February at the National Museum of Scotland.

 Emblation received the Innovative Collaboration award in recognition of the impact their patented technology has had within the field of Oncology.
 In collaboration with one of the world’s largest medical device organisations, Emblation designed and developed next generation microwave ablation systems, enabling thousands of patients every month to benefit from cancer treatment where previously, options were severely limited.

 Gary Beale, Emblation CEO, commented: “It was a great honour to even be nominated amongst such notable companies, but to win this prestigious award both validates our approach and recognises the dedication of our employees and trusted advisors.